SohanChoudhury/APrisonerProblem/README.md

 }
 ```

-The semantics are quite straightforwards here.
+The semantics are quite straightforward here.
 First, I'm using the ```create()``` function to initialize a slice that contains the desired **x** number of prisoners.
 I then give each of the prisoners a random number within the appropriate range.

 ```go
 func create() []int {